-- the discount rate is 11.00%. - interest accrues on the notes as described above. - cash flows from the receivables are calculated using the scheduled payments adjusted for assumptions regarding prepayments and net losses as described below; these assumptions are different than the analysis described in "Weighted Average Life of the Class A Notes," where cash flows are adjusted for prepayments only and utilize a linear fixed cumulative prepayment speed. - monthly annualized prepayment speeds on the receivables as a percentage of the pool balance occur each month on a non-linear basis at the rates shown in the table below. - cumulative net losses on the receivables as a percentage of the initial pool balance occur each month on a non-linear basis at the rates shown in the table below. - the sponsor will exercise its clean-up call option on the first payment date following the payment date on which the option is available.
+- the discount rate is 11.00%. - interest accrues on the notes as described above. - interest accrues on the notes at the rates described above.
+In calculating the interest payments on the floating rate Class A-2b Notes, SOFR is assumed to reset consistent with the applicable forward rate curve as of May 14, 2024. - a benchmark transition event will not occur prior to payment in full of the Class A-2b Notes. - cash flows from the receivables are calculated using the scheduled payments adjusted for assumptions regarding prepayments and net losses as described below; these assumptions are different than the analysis described in "Weighted Average Life of the Class A Notes," where cash flows are adjusted for prepayments only and utilize a linear fixed cumulative prepayment speed.

+- monthly annualized prepayment speeds on the receivables as a percentage of the pool balance occur each month on a non-linear basis at the rates shown in the table below. - cumulative net losses on the receivables as a percentage of the initial pool balance occur each month on a non-linear basis at the rates shown in the table below. - the sponsor will exercise its clean-up call option on the first payment date following the payment date on which the option is available.